LordVonAdel/P2FakeParticles/readme.md

 It uses VTFLib (GPL) and VTFCmd (LGPL).

-The example content is released under CC0 1.0 Universell
+The example content is released under CC0 1.0 Universal